CrimsonSoul/NOC-Toolkit/README.md

 npm run package
 ```

 The generated `release/NOCList-win32-x64` folder will contain `NOCList.exe`.
-Place
-`groups.xlsx` and `contacts.xlsx` next to the executable so the application can
+Sample `contacts.xlsx` and `groups.xlsx` files are copied into the directory
-load them at runtime.
+automatically so the packaged build can load them at runtime without any manual
+steps.

 If `public/icon.ico` exists it will be used as the Windows
 application icon.